emilbayes/noise-protocol/README.md

 described in the Noise Specification.
-In this implementation an object with `{tx: Buffer, rx: Buffer}` will be returned, each being a [`sodium-native` Secure Buffer](https://github.com/sodium-friends/sodium-native#memory-protection) containing a symmetric state as a contiguous piece of memory.
-It is encoded as `64 byte ck | 64 byte h | 40 byte cipher state`, where cipher state is `32 byte k | 8 byte n`, as describe in the Noise Specification.
-You can either choose to use these Buffers with the [`symmetricState`](symmetric-state.js) functions or extract values and use with another transport encryption, as long as you are aware of the security implication.
+In this implementation an object with `{tx: Buffer, rx: Buffer}` will be returned, each being a [`sodium-native` Secure Buffer](https://github.com/sodium-friends/sodium-native#memory-protection) containing a cipher state as a contiguous piece of memory.
+It is encoded as `32 byte k | 8 byte n`, as describe in the Noise Specification.
+You can either choose to use these Buffers with the [`cipherState`](cipher-state.js) functions or extract values and use with another transport encryption, as long as you are aware of the security implication of either choise.
 For initiator and responder, `tx` and `rx` are opposite so a responders `rx` is equal to an initiators `tx`.

 ## Install